munificent/craftinginterpreters/book/statements-and-state.md

 <aside name="consume">

-Some parsers I've seen have a naming convention of starting methods with "finish" or something like that if the method is called after a bit of its corresponding grammar rule has already been matched.
-In a giant parser with lots of methods calling each other, this can be handy to help maintainers keep track of what state the token stream is in when a specific parse method is called.
+Some parsers writers prefix a method name with "finish" if it is called after some of its corresponding grammar rule has already been consumed.
+In a big complex parser, this helps maintainers keep track of what state the token stream is in when a method is called.
 For Lox's little parser, I didn't bother.

 </aside>